truatpasteurdotfr/rozofs/contrib/nagios/README.md

 The result is **OK** when:

--   the `rozofsmount` has its interface toward the `exportd` UP
+-   the `rozofsmount` has its interface toward the `exportd` UP,

 AND

--   the `rozofsmount` has its 2 interfaces toward the `storcli` UP
+-   the `rozofsmount` has its 2 interfaces toward the `storcli` UP,

 AND

--   the one or two `storcli` have their interfaces toward the `storages` UP
+-   the one or two `storcli` have their interfaces toward the `storages` UP.

 The result is **CRITICAL** when:

--   the rozofsmount is unreachable
+-   the `rozofsmount` is unreachable

 OR

--   the `rozofsmount` has its interface toward the `exportd` DOWN
+-   the `rozofsmount` has its interface toward the `exportd` DOWN,

 OR

--   the `rozofsmount` has one of its interfaces toward a `storcli` DOWN
+-   the `rozofsmount` has one of its interfaces toward a `storcli` DOWN,

 OR